Project-HAMi/HAMi/README.md

 Note that you need to install the `nvidia-docker2` package and not the `nvidia-container-toolkit`.

-You will need to enable the nvidia runtime as your default runtime on your node.
+You will need to enable the NVIDIA runtime as your default runtime on your node.
 We will be editing the docker daemon config file which is usually present at `/etc/docker/daemon.json`:

 ```